alvinnws/advent-of-code/README.md

 Dynamic Programming and Memoization.
 I need to learn better how to take advantage of such cases especially with recursive functions.
 Brute forcing would take at minimum 24 hours, if not much more.
 I consider this as a DNF despite collecting the star as I searched online for a solution that I remade after understanding it.
 On one hand I feel like I could have done better, not looking at solutions.
 On the other hand, I have never used dynamic programming before, and so I had never thought about how it works/how to use it.
 I did come across a method which seemingly does not use dynamic programming,
 ### 13-1
 Initially had a lot of issues with the code, realising that I cannot be checking for a palindrome line by line.
 Instead, I needed to check all the lines at the same time.
 From there, it was an issue of being usure what the input expected, whether or not a mirror could be ON a row/column. e.g. `.#.`, should I return 0 or 1?
 I adjusted right detection but not left and that stumped my debug for 20 minutes more.
+### 13-2
+I need to be more precise with my line of thinking when implementing.
+I redid my code maybe 3-4 times, each time a new mistake would crop up that I have to go in to patch.
+The issue I resolved last was present in every prior attempt for 13-2, despite my remaking of every line a few times.
+I did not need to use others' solutions/ideas in the end, but I did go to reddit for extra test inputs.
+This one felt like such a huge mental block because the final solution is not inherently difficult.